apache/openserverless-site/content/en/docs/reference/runtimes/python/_index.md

 The following sections guide you through creating and invoking a single Python action, and demonstrate how to bundle multiple Python files and third party dependencies.

-1.Create a Python_app folder and then create a `package` directory.Now create a Python file with the following content inside our `packages/python`.
+1. Create a Python_app folder and then create a `package` directory.Now create a Python file with the following content inside our `packages/python`.
 For this example, the file name is `hello.py`.

   ```Python
 #--web true